-Another example of a region with non-collinear spin textures is a magnetic bubble, which refers to a circular-shaped region in which the enclosed spins point in different directions from the surrounding area.
-This includes magnetic vortices and domain walls.
-Magnetic bubbles have been a familiar concept in nano- and micro-scale magnetism for many decades \cite{Leeuw1980}.
-The formation of bubble-like domains typically occurs in strong uniaxial magnets, as it balances the magnetic dipole interaction among domains and anisotropy.
+A circular-shaped region in which the enclosed spins point in different directions from the surrounding area is referred to as a magnetic bubble.
+This includes magnetic vortices and domain walls and has been a familiar concept in nano- and micro-scale magnetism for many decades \cite{Leeuw1980}.
+The formation of bubble-like domains is commonly observed in strong uniaxial magnets as it balances the magnetic dipole interaction among domains and anisotropy.
 The discovery of a magnetic Skyrmion lattice phase in MnSi \cite{Muhlbauer2009} renewed great interest in these topological defects in magnetic systems thanks to their spectacular dynamical properties and emergent electromagnetic phenomena that offer great potential for novel magnetic storage and other spintronics applications \cite{Nagaosa2013,YFLi2013, Fert2013}.

 \red \black